TECHNOLOGY DOMAIN

 VCE Subjects: VET VCE Engineering.

-Careers/Jobs: mechanical fitting and turning trades, boiler making trades, auto trades and mechanical, electrical and structural engineering degrees.
+Careers/Jobs: Mechanical fitting and turning trades, boiler making trades, auto trades and mechanical, electrical and structural engineering degrees.

-Metal - Advanced
+Metal - Alloy Steel

-Metal - Intermediate
+This subject is replacing subject name: Metal - Intermediate

 • Make practical tools that you can use and keep